scopely/mapper/README.md

 }
 ```

-Note that the example above also uses `Optional<T>` -- the optional is omitted from the JSON by Jackson, so it is safely
-round-tripped to DynamoDB.
+Note that the example above also uses `Optional<T>` -- empty optionals are omitted from the JSON by Jackson, so they are safely round-tripped to DynamoDB.

 Mapper also supports specifying a range key: